Monday, November 6, 2023

 After sitting through the horror comedy "Leprechaun" and the seven nonsensical films that followed, I wanted to get to something meaningful, deep, and worthy of attention.

 I stumbled upon Švankmajer a couple years ago while watching a YouTube video that showcased ten strange and unusual films, or something like that.
 It was one of those top ten videos.
 This video presented one of his films called "Virile Games" also known as "Mužné hry" or "Male Games."
-It's a live action/ stop motion short filmed from 1988.
+It's a live action/ stop motion short film from 1988.
 I wouldn't do it any justice if I tried describing this film.
 It just needs to be seen. Švankmajer describes himself as a surrealist, and it shows in his films like "Virile Games."

 But it spurred me to look into his other works, many of which are available on YouTube.
 So, I did.